gabe4278/mcChat/README.md

 Or, click on the green "Code" button that has the download icon and click on "Download ZIP".

-After the repository is cloned to your disk, run `cd mcChat`
+After the repository is cloned or downloaded to your disk, run `cd mcChat`

-To install dependencies, `npm install`
+You'll need to install dependencies first, run `npm install`

-After that, `npm start`
+After it is installed, run `npm start`

+Enjoy!